solidi/writing/13-coda-learning-from-structures-around-us.md

 > A tree in the neighborhood.

 Trees in my neighborhood seem to grow unnaturally.
 They appear as sick twisted living creatures.
 The reason for their ugliness is related to their proximity to electric utility lines.
-This is common in northeast of the United States, a place where trees exist in the right-of-way and extreme weather patterns are present.
+This is common in the northeast of the United States, a place where trees exist in the right-of-way and extreme weather patterns are present.

 Utility lines are at risk of falling tree limbs because they are vulnerable strung pole to pole.
 The result is the energy company must prune trees to certain distance specifications.
 This reduces the risk of branches touching these wires.
 Pruning allows for repair access.
 When the weather is uncooperative, pruning keeps the lines protected.
 However, the result is ugly looking unbalanced trees.